massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/labelled-icons-as-payment.md

 ### Description
-This is a variant of the [Location Icons](./?p=molecules-location-icons) pattern showing an example with payment icons.
+This is a variant of the [Labelled Icons](./?p=molecules-labelled-icons) pattern showing an example with payment icons.

 ### How to generate
 * set the `path` variable to payment icons